 Do you need legal representation?

-There is no obligation to have a representative in early Conciliation.
+There is no obligation to have a representative in early conciliation.
 If you appoint a representative to act for you (e.g. a solicitor), Acas will conciliate through them and not you.
 Your representative may agree a settlement on your behalf.
-Such settlements are legally binding and will normally prevent you from pursuing a claim that is the subject of early conciliation.
+Such settlements are set out in an agreement called a COT3, which is legally binding and will normally prevent you from pursuing a claim that is the subject of early conciliation.